Credit hedge funds profit despite rocky markets

 It is another indication that, in a year of great turbulence in the stock market, bonds have been the place to be despite the yield on the 10-year U.S. Treasury hovering around 1.61 percent.

-“At the end of last year, European financials were massively battered down so we went long those corporate credits - they were great investments,” said Peter Faulkner, a credit portfolio manager at $2 billion P. Schoenfeld Asset Management.
+“At the end of last year, European financials were massively battered down so we went long those corporate credits - they were great investments,” said Peter Faulkner, a credit portfolio manager at $2 billion (1.3 billion pounds) P. Schoenfeld Asset Management.

 Similarly, Third Point’s Dan Loeb, in a May 4 investor letter, said successful bets on corporate credit during a debt market selloff last October, led to strong gains on those positions in the first quarter.

-PSAM’s credit fund, which was up 6.6 percent through May according to HFN, also benefited from gains in corporate credits that have exposure to U.S. housing such as iStar Financial Inc SFI.N and Residential Capital LLC RESC.UL.
+PSAM’s credit fund, which was up 6.6 percent through May according to HFN, also benefited from gains in corporate credits that have exposure to U.S housing such as iStar Financial Inc SFI.N and Residential Capital LLC .

 James Malley, who co-manages the PSAM credit fund with Faulkner, likened the fund’s gains this year to “harvesting” investments it made last year.